ksabbak/phase-0-tracks/version-control/git-definitions.md

 * What is a merge conflict?

 	A merge conflict is when something was changed in (at least) two different ways.
 For example, if the original read "Mary had a little lamb" and someone on CatBranch changed it to "Mary had a little kitten" and someone on DogBranch changed it to "Mary had a little puppy", it would be fine when the first branch merges, but when the second branch merges, it would present that as a conflict.

+	It's important to pick the right account when merging a forked repo.